maelvls/we-want-ics/README.md

    Also note that `-c` and `-g` are used in conjunction (logical AND).

-## Restrictions
+## TODO

-- only accepts one XML/CELCAT file in input, no batch-like calendar yet
+- accept multiple XML/CELCAT file in input for building one unique `.ics` for all your courses
-- filtering groups and courses is limited to expressions without spaces
+- allow the spaces in the filters for groups and courses
-- it is not (yet) possible to change the group and class names to custom and friendlier names
+- allow a way to change the names of the courses for friendlier/handier reading on your smartphone when the original title isn't nice enough
+- make sure that the user won't miss any "special" events, because filtering implies that the other events won't be shown

 ## Dependencies